SandwichRising/Tamaguino-Mega/README.md

   Based entirely off jakob's tamaguino code @ https://alojzjakob.github.io/Tamaguino/

   This is still a WIP program, but far enough along to take a break and have a complete-feeling project.
-I used .h extensions for support files, but that's probably not proper
+I used .h extensions to create support files to make it easy to work with in Arduino IDE, I know it's not exactly c++ convention to stick everything into .h files like I did but it worked well for this project.

   Known Issue: there is (literally) junk art data added in to fix some sort of pointer-related issue with art frames.
-Removing the junk art (with parts located in tamaguinoArt.cpp and .h and the evolve() area in miscFunctions.cpp) causes one art frame to be distorted in the adult evolutions, adding different amounts of junk art sets moves the frame distorted around, adding the current amount moves it out of the real art arrays (apparently) and displays all art normally
+Removing the junk art (with parts located in tamaguinoArt.cpp, tamaguinoArt.h and the evolve() function in miscFunctions.cpp) causes one art frame to be distorted in the adult evolution animations.
+Adding different amounts of junk art frames and art sets moves the single distorted frame around, between the different adult skins and array locations.
+Adding the current amount moves it out beyond the real art arrays (apparently) and displays all art normally.

+  All the art assets used in the program are found in the images_used folder, with new adult dino skins also having a .cpp file with the hex arrays.

   Uses Additional Libraries:
   Adafruit_GFX (only version 1.1.5 due to I2C speed issues)